celestiaorg/celestia-app/docs/architecture/ADR-005-QGB_posting_confirms_in_reserved_namespace.md

 Also, the state machine for the QGB module became complex and more prone to bugs that might end up halting/forking the chain.

 In addition to this, with the gas leak issue discussed in this [comment](https://github.com/celestiaorg/celestia-app/issues/631#issuecomment-1220848130), we ended up removing the sanitizing checks we used to run on the submitted `Valset Confirms` and `DataCommitment Confirms`.
-This was done in the goal of not charging orchestrators increasing gas fees with every posted attestations.
+This was done with the goal of not charging orchestrators increasing gas fees for every posted attestation.
 A simple benchmark showed that the gas usage multiplied 2 times from `~50 000` to `100 000` after submitting 16 attestation.
 Also, even if removing the checks was the most practical solution, it ended up opening new attack vectors on the QGB module state, such as flooding the network with incorrect attestations from users who are not even validators.
 Which would increase the burden on validators to handle all of that state.
 Furthermore, it put the responsibility on the relayer to cherry-pick the right confirms from the invalid ones.

 This led us to think that the direction we're taking makes more sense if it moves the confirms from the state to the block space.
-This way, we can remove all the complex logic handling the Valset Confirms and DataCommitment Confirms to the orchestrator side, and also block any opportunity for any malicious party to post data to state.
+This way, we can remove all the complex logic handling the Valset Confirms and DataCommitment Confirms to the orchestrator side, and also block any opportunity for a malicious party to post data to state.

 In fact, we will be able to remove the `MsgValsetConfirm` defined in [here](https://github.com/celestiaorg/celestia-app/blob/a965914b8a467f0384b17d9a8a0bb1ac62f384db/proto/qgb/msgs.proto#L24-L49)
 And also, the `MsgDataCommitmentConfirm` defined in [here](